Divorce is overwhelming — emotionally, financially, legally. With so much vying for your attention, where do you even begin?

 If you’re ready to start feeling in control of your financial future, you’re in the right place!

-In my Introductory Strategy Series of six 1:1 coaching sessions, we cover the five key components of the Finances First Framework, with a bonus session for extra support.
+In this introductory strategy series of six 1:1 coaching sessions, we cover the five key components of the Finances FIRST Framework, with a bonus session for your specific needs, on-call email support between sessions, and much more.

 “I really appreciate our sessions and it’s so nice to experience support in a positive way—I hadn’t realized how much I had NOT been receiving support!”